-Report Created April 1, 2021
+Report Created June 1, 2023

-800 Sixth Street PHONE - (304) 845-0380 P.W.S. #WV 3302611
+PO Box 480, 800 Sixth Street PHONE - (304) 845-0380 P.W.S. #WV 3302611

-MOUNDSVILLE - WV3302611
+MOUNDSVILLE WATER BOARD - WV3302611

-Consumer Confidence Report - 2021 Covering Calendar Year - 2020
+Consumer Confidence Report - 2023 Covering Calendar Year - 2022

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-If you would like to observe the decision-making process that affect drinking water quality, please call Supt.Terry Roberts at 304-845-3028.
+If you would like to observe the decision-making process that affects drinking water quality or if you have any questions, comments or suggestions, please attend any regularly scheduled Water Board meeting held on the 2nd and 4th Mondays of each month at 5:00pm in the Moundsville City Council

+Chambers, 800 Sixth Street or call Supt.
+Terry Roberts at 304-845-3028.